HD 89890: Properties

+In 1996, Christiaam Sterken et al. announced that HD 89890 is a variable star.
+It was given its variable star designation, MV Velorum, in 1997.

 Component A has a stellar classification of B3 III, and is categorized as a Be star.
 It shows photometric variations with multiple periods around 4.6 days and line-profile variations with a period of 2.318 days.
 The radial velocity of this star is constant.
 It has 10 times the Sun's radius and shines with 3,082 times the Sun's luminosity from its photosphere at an effective temperature of 15000 K.

 The component B shows a variation in spectra consistent with being a double-lined spectroscopic binary.
 The brighter member (Ba) is a silicon star with a class of A0 IVpSi, while the fainter component (Bb) is of type A2.
 Component C has a class of K0 III, indicating it is an evolved giant star.
 The measured effective temperature of C is 5,500 K. The fact that component A most likely shares a common origin with C suggests that the former is much older than expected, and may actually be a blue straggler formed from the merger of a close binary.
 This could have been caused by the gravitational influence of an unseen companion of A.